MedMaxLab/BIDSAlign/README.md

 | 1                        | HBN_EO_EC        | ds004186     | loaded                    | GSN129         | CZ                |                   | .set               | 500       |
 | 2                        | Test_Retest_Rest | ds004148     |                           | 10_10          | FCZ               |                   | .vhdr              | 500       |

+Please remember that the name of the folder where the dataset is stored must corresponds to the value in column *dataset_code*.

 The library already comes with all the information needed for processing 20 public datasets.

-Please remember that the name of the folder where the dataset is stored must corresponds to the value in column *dataset_code*.
+Some of them are large and commonly used in deep learning such as the Healthy Brain Network [HBN EO/EC](https://openneuro.org/datasets/ds004186/versions/2.0.0), the Two Decades–Brainclinics Research Archive for Insights in Neurophysiology [TDBRAIN](https://brainclinics.com/resources/) and the Max Planck Institute LEMON dataset [MPI-LEMON](https://fcon_1000.projects.nitrc.org/indi/retro/MPI_LEMON.html).

 ### BIDS Format
-This library can preprocess datasets structured with both BIDS and non-BIDS format.
-Thus is expected in input a dataset structured as shown in [BIDS-EEG](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electroencephalography.html).
+This library can preprocess datasets structured with both BIDS and non-BIDS format, thus is expected in input a dataset structured as shown in [BIDS-EEG](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/electroencephalography.html).
 However you can use the function *create_dataset_architecture.m* to change in-place the folder structure of the dataset.
-As specified by the BIDS format, *participants.tsv* is recommended and should be stored in the dataset folder.
+As specified by the BIDS format, the *participants.tsv* file is recommended and should be stored inside the dataset folder.

 Here an example of how the folder structure and the workflow can be organized.